Navigation and Interface

 Outputs

-The main Outputs interface provides a view of all configured outputs along with the ability to create new outputs using the New + button.
+The main Outputs page provides a view of all configured outputs along with the ability to create new outputs using the New + button.
 Open an output by clicking the name or row of the output.

 For more information regarding Outputs, refer to the User Manual's Outputs documentation.